-About BUILD SMART NY Website
+About the BuildSmart NY Website

 With this site we are pioneering the use of big data and social networking technologies to increase transparency, accelerate projects, and drive innovation in buildings throughout New York State.
 The website will include progress reports, case studies, energy savings, project costs, greenhouse gas emission reductions, and other information.
 This level of transparency will enable greater accountability on government spending and performance, more information sharing among agencies and energy efficiency implementers, and a larger pool of information from which stakeholders can learn and build.

-In the end, we hope that by sharing information we will encourage local governments, private sector companies, and non-profit institutions to follow New York’s lead and to make an investment in buildings that will benefit institutional bottom lines, the economy, and the environment.
+We believe that by sharing information we will encourage local governments, private sector companies, and non-profit institutions to follow New York’s lead and to make an investment in buildings that will benefit institutional bottom lines, the economy, and the environment.